sindresorhus/np/readme.md

 ### User-defined tests

 If you want to run a user-defined test script before publishing instead of the normal `npm test` or `yarn test`, you can use `--test-script` flag or the `testScript` config.
-This is can be useful when your normal test script is running with a `--watch` mode or in case you want to run some specific tests (maybe on the packaged files) before publishing.
+This can be useful when your normal test script is running with a `--watch` flag or in case you want to run some specific tests (maybe on the packaged files) before publishing.

 For example, `np --test-script=publish-test` would run the `publish-test` script instead of the default `test`.